hhandika/fastp-runner/README.md

 A tool for batch processing NGS data cleaning and adapter trimming using Fastp.
 The input is a simple csv file.
 The program allow auto detection.

 # Quick Start
 `fastp-runner` is a single executable application.
 See the installation instruction [below](#installation) for more details.
-You will also need fastp to use fastp-runner.
+You will also need [fastp](https://github.com/OpenGene/fastp) to use fastp-runner.
 After you install fastp-runner and fastp, check to see whether fastp-runner can detect fastp installation.

 ```
 ftr check
 ```
-It will show the fastp version you have installed in your system.
+It will show the fastp version installed in your computer if the program can detect it.

 ```
 [OK]    fastp 0.20.0